halfpintutopia/mindful-minutes/README.md

 4. Give the app a unique name, it *must* be unique otherwise Heroku complains
 5. Choose the region appropriate to you
 6. Click the "Create app" button

+#### Create new PostgreSQL Database Instance

+1. Login
+2. Click "Create New Instance" button
+3. Set up plan
+   1. Provide a name
+   2. Select the _Tiny Turtle (Free)_ plan
+   3. Add tags if needed
+4. Click "Select Region" button
+   1. Choose the data center closest to you
+5. Click the "Review" button
+6. Click the "Create instance" button
+7. From the list of instances on your dashboard, click the name of the new instance
+8. Copy the URL from from the Details page and paste this link into your settings.py file in your Django project

 ### Local Deployment